Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 connection.close()
 ```

-### Extension functions for reading a result of an SQL query
+### Extension functions for reading a result of the SQL query

 The same example, rewritten with the extension function: